 The masterplan for the Imperial War Museum continues the practice’s work in adapting and revitalising London’s historically important buildings.
-The project involves the sensitive refurbishment of the existing museum, improving access and circulation, opening the interiors to daylight and views and establishing direct links with the surrounding park.
-The refurbishment is conceived to transform the visitor experience and is phased so that the opening of the first stage coincides with the centenary of the First World War.
+The project involved the sensitive refurbishment of the existing museum, improving access and circulation, opening the interiors to daylight and views and establishing direct links with the surrounding park.
+The strategic masterplan was designed to meet the museum’s long-term needs.
+By bringing clarity to the building’s plan and arranging the exhibition chronologically by floor, the design optimises the exhibition spaces and visitor experience.
+The first phase of the refurbishment was timed to coincide with the centenary of the beginning of the First World War in July 2014.

 At the heart of the building is a generous new atrium, which provides a dramatic space in which to view the largest objects from the Museum’s collection.
 The relationship between these exhibits and the surrounding galleries has been completely redefined – the Harrier jet, Spitfire, V2 rocket and other iconic objects are suspended to correspond with the gallery displays on each of the floors for the first time.
 Viewed from the upper levels, the aircraft are framed by a series of large-scale concrete fins.
 These fins line the atrium and widen as they rise to provide structural support for the aircraft, extended gallery floors and barrel vaulted roof.
 Terraces between the fins open up visual connections vertically and across the central space, and a new gallery floor suspended beneath the dome of the roof protects the exhibits from direct sunlight.